-Investigations of policy violations will be handled through the following channels:

-- o Faculty Chief Academic Officer

-- o Staff Chief Financial Officer

-- o Students Judicial Committee
+Investigations of policy violations will be handled through the following channels: Faculty - Chief Academic Officer Staff - Chief Financial Officer Students - Judicial Committee

 If a violation is viewed as excessive (e.g. email or network disruptions), illegal (e.g. threats, harassment, spreading malware), or any other network activity that is disruptive to campus or campus network, it may be necessary for the system administrators to immediately suspend the user's connection and/or the account, and inform the Chief Academic Officer, Chief Financial Officer, or Chair of the Judicial Committee with supporting evidence of the connection or account suspension within 24 hours.